f5devcentral/bigip_automation_examples/bigip/workflow-guides/Migration/OCP/Deploy_Ubuntu_Linux_server_machine_in_Red_Hat_OpenShift/ubuntu_deploy_server_in_RedHat_OpenShift.rst

 **Step 1.2: Creating a PVC for Ubuntu Machine**

-To create a PVC, Persistent Volume (PV) should be created.
+To create a PVC, Persistent Volume (PV) should be created first.
 Below is the definition file to create a PV.

 .. code-block:: python